JATINGAHLOT/Ai-Podcast/README.md

-# AIPodcast: Effortless Podcast Creation with AI
+# AIPodcraft: Effortless Podcast Creation with AI
-AIPodcast is a web application that simplifies the creation of podcasts by leveraging the power of Artificial Intelligence.
+AIPodcrafts is a web application that simplifies the creation of podcasts by leveraging the power of Artificial Intelligence.
 With just a single topic, users can generate a complete podcast episode, saving them significant time and effort.

 ## Features: